Lower Reading Room

 Computer and laptop facilities

 Computers are available throughout Lower Reading Room for readers to consult SOLO, OxLIP+ databases, and internet resources of academic interest.
 Additional computers may be available in the Training Room (off the Theology Room), although this room may close at short notice for training or other library purposes and closes half an hour before the closure of the Library.
 All reader seats are equipped with power sockets and ethernet points, for connection to the internet.
 Wireless connections are available.
 Please see the using a laptop page for more information.
 There is a quiet area at the south end of Lower Reading Room, in the Philosophy Room.
-Desks are flagged with notices requesting no laptop use in this area.
+Desks are flagged with notices requesting no device use in this area.
 We ask readers to respect this as it has been requested by other library users.

 Printing and photocopying